Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Missouri has compiled a 17-15-1 record against the spread this season, while Princeton is 16-12-0.
-The Missouri Tigers have hit the over in 17 games, while Princeton Tigers games have gone over 15 times.
-The two teams score an average of 154.8 points per game, 6.3 more points than this matchup's total.
-Over the past 10 games, Missouri is 5-5 against the spread and 7-3 overall while Princeton has gone 8-2 against the spread and 8-2 overall.
+Missouri is 17-15-1 against the spread, while Princeton's ATS record this season is 16-12-0.
+The Missouri Tigers are 17-16-0 and the Princeton Tigers are 15-12-1 in terms of hitting the over.
+The two teams average 154.8 points per game, 8.8 more points than this matchup's total.
+In the past 10 contests, Missouri has a 5-5 record against the spread while going 7-3 overall.
+Princeton has gone 8-2 against the spread and 8-2 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.